Formation Program for Holy Orders

 4. Seminary or University Courses.
 When possible, candidates are very strongly encouraged to enroll in a seminary program or in a university theology program, or to take at least some of their courses in such a setting.
 This will provide them with structured study, with professional teachers, and also with peer interaction.
 The comprehensive nature and the difficulty of theological studies militate very much in favor of such study.
 Because of the importance of the orientation of the seminary or university (the Celtic Christian Church is a sacramental church, close in doctrine to the Roman, Anglican and Orthodox Churches, but different from the Protestant Churches), the choice of a seminary or university must be approved by the Candidate’s Bishop.

 5. Internet Based Courses.
-Candidates who have access to the Internet have the possibility of taking courses via that medium.
+Internet access is required for candidates to participate in the Celtic Studies Track within the Church.
+Candidates will also have the possibility of taking courses via that medium.
 A very large number of such courses are available, many from excellent universities, and many of them are free of charge.
 Care must be taken to choose courses that are of excellent quality and that are offered by reputable institutions.
 All Internet-based courses or degree programs chosen by a candidate must be approved by the candidate’s Bishop.

 B. SCHOOLS AND PROGRAMS OF OTHER CHURCHES OR INSTITUTIONS